michael-rapp/Apriori/README.md

 ### Trying to find a specific number of frequent item sets

 As an alternative to specifying a certain minimum support, the algorithm can be configure to use varying values.
 This allows to search for a specific number of frequent item sets by starting with a great value for the minimum support and decreasing it successively until the given number of item sets is found or the minimum support reaches 0.

+**_This will not guarantee the specified number of frequent item sets to be found.
+The algorithm just TRIES to find at least as many frequent item sets as specified.
+However, this might not be possible, depending on the data set.
+Also more item sets than specified might be returned, if all of them reach the minimum confidence used in the last iteration._**

-In order to configure an instance of the class `Apriori` that way, the following code can be used:
+In order to configure an instance of the class `Apriori` to try to find a specific number of frequent item sets, the following code can be used:

 ```java
 int count = 5;